sivamovva/TennisEDA/README.md

 1) First, aggregate the data at the match level.
 Each row is 1 match.
 Create a unique id column for each match - to use for dataset merging

+2) Work with each of the feature data frames to engineer features (for eg create percentage columns etc)

-Features from #1 (many features will have 2 columns - 1 for winner, 1 for loser, some features will be just 1 column - like surface, how close the match was etc): 1st serve pct, surface, duration, measure of how close the match was, best_of_sets, aces as percentage of total serve points, double faults as percentage of total serve points, 1st serves won, 2nd serves won, breakpoints saved/faced ratio
+Features from #1 (many features will have 2 columns - 1 for winner, 1 for loser, some features will be just 1 column - like surface, how close the match was etc): 1st serve pct, surface, duration, measure of how close the match was, best_of_sets

 Target from #1 - Novak_Wins column (1 or 0 for each match) - this will be auto calculated for who ever has the H2H advantage

-Features from #3 (rally stats): (each will have 2 columns - for winner and loser) total winners, total forced errors, total unforced errors
+Features from #3 (overview stats): (each will have 2 columns - for winner and loser) 'aces_perc', 'dfs_perc','first_in_perc', 'first_won_perc', 'second_won_perc', 'bp_saved_perc',

-Features from #4:(return outcomes)
-% of returnable serves in play, % of points won when return in play
+'return_pts_won_perc', 'winners_unforced_perc', 'winner_fh_perc',
+'winners_bh_perc', 'unforced_fh_perc', 'unforced_bh_perc'

-2) Key points, Rally shot direction, and return depth, and serve direction - these all can be next level of detail.
+3) Key points, return outcomes, Rally shot direction, and return depth, and serve direction - these all can be next level of detail.